The Haunting in Connecticut: Plot

 Nicholas theorizes that Aickman was practicing necromancy in an attempt to control the dead and bind them to the house.
 That night, Nicholas finds human remains in the house and removes them.
 Matt awakens to find Aickman's symbols carved into his skin.
-He is taken to the hospital, where he encounters Jonah.
-Nicholas and Matt begin to have simultaneous visions.
-Everyone in the séance is burnt after a flash of bright light.
-The barely alive Aickman told Jonah to get out of the house, concerned that the demonic presence would kill him next.
-Jonah uses a dumbwaiter to escape, calling for help.
-Jonah enters an unknown chamber and realizes he has entered the crematory.
-The spirit traps Jonah in the crematory and cremates him alive.
+He is taken to the hospital, where he encounters Jonah's ghost.
+Nicholas and Matt begin to have simultaneous visions revealing Jonah's fate: During the séance, a demonic presence burnt all the attendees in a flash of light.
+Jonah fled, using a dumbwaiter to escape the basement, but inadvertently became trapped in the crematory, where he was cremated alive.

 Peter and Sara learn that Matt's cancer treatments have had no effect.
 They then discover that Matt has escaped the hospital.
-At home, Nicholas leaves a message telling the family to get out immediately – Jonah's spirit protected them from the spirits.
+At home, Nicholas leaves a message telling the family to get out immediately, as it was Jonah's spirit that protected them.
 Matt breaks through the walls in the front room with an axe, revealing the dusty corpses Aickman hid in the walls.
-He forces Wendy and the children to get out, barricading himself inside and tearing down the other walls as corpses begin to tumble into the room.
-The view switches from Matt to Jonah, who seems to occupy Matt's body.
-Matt lights the bodies and the room on fire.
+He forces Wendy and the children outside before barricading himself in the house and tearing down the other walls as corpses begin to tumble into the room.
+Jonah seemingly possesses Matt, who lights the bodies and the room on fire.
 Later on, investigators arrive at the house only to find it engulfed in flames.

 As the fire department arrives, Sara and Peter frantically try to get in to save Matt.
 The spirits, finally freed, disappear.
 Outside, everyone watches tearfully as the emergency crew attempts to revive a dying Matt.
-As Matt slips away, he sees himself standing in the graveyard where he sees Jonah, no longer appearing burnt.
+As Matt slips away, he experiences a vision of himself standing in the graveyard where he sees Jonah, no longer appearing burnt.
 He seems about to follow Jonah when he hears his mother's voice.

-He returns to his body, and Jonah's spirit leaves him.
-Matt's cancer disappeared, and the house was rebuilt and resold with no further reported incidents of haunting.
+Matt returns to his body, and Jonah's spirit leaves him.

+An intertitle reveals that after the events, Matt's cancer miraculously disappeared.
+The house was rebuilt and resold with no further reported incidents of haunting.

 Production

 Development

+The origins of The Haunting in Connecticut date back to 2003, when screenwriter and producer Daniel Farrands presented the story to producer Andrew Trapani.
+The film's screenplay, by Adam Simon and Tim Metcalfe, is based on the alleged supernatural experiences of Carmen Snedeker and her family, who moved into a former Southington, Connecticut funeral home during her son Stephen's cancer treatments in 1986.
+The Snedekers' experiences were documented in the 1992 book In a Dark Place: The Story of a True Haunting by Ray Garton.
+Carmen Snedeker provided input to the screenwriters over the course of approximately two years while the screenplay was being drafted.

 In early 2007, Gold Circle Films was reportedly discussing a directing contract with John Carpenter for The Haunting in Connecticut.
 Although Carpenter was initially interested, the deal quickly fell through due to creative differences.
 Carpenter did enjoy the film's concept and would later agree to direct The Ward due to its similarities in tone and theme with The Haunting in Connecticut.